Eminent Domain – North Carolina

 What to do if I Recieve a Notice of Eminent Domain?

 We at the Mast Firm are uniquely qualified to represent clients going through eminent domain litigation.
-Not only have we represented numerous clients in eminent domain litigation, but we have also had to protect our own land during the eminent domain process.
+Not only have we represented numerous clients in eminent domain litigation, we have had to protect our own land during the eminent domain process.
 The State of North Carolina is currently using the condemnation process to take part of our land where our 40/42 office is located.
-So we understand what it is like to receive an unsolicited letter from the government stating that they will take your land.
+So we understand what it is like to receive an unsolicited letter from the government stating they will take your land.
 We can appreciate what it is like to receive those complicated, color-coded maps with dozens of acronyms.
 We recognize what it is like to have uninvited state employees survey your land and drive stakes into your property.
 We understand what it is like to receive an initial offer that does not fully compensate you for what the government is taking.
 Simply put, we know what you are going through!

 If you have any additional questions about whether the government’s intended usage of your property is for “public use” or whether the government’s offer is actually “just compensation,” or if you just want to talk about the process in general, feel free to give the Mast Law Firm a call at 919-661-2005 for a free consultation.
 We work on eminent domain cases for you on a contingency fee basis.
 Meaning, we are only paid a percentage of the money we recover for your property above the government’s original offer.